Frequently Asked Questions

 - What role does technology play in the classroom?

 TASA recognizes the value and role technology plays in the modern world.
 Students will learn about and interact with various types of technologies as part of the TASA curriculum.
-Furthermore, tools such as Smart Boards, iPads, Computer Labs, Digital Projectors, etc. may be used where applicable to enhance the teaching environment.
-However, TASA strongly believes that much of the value in private school education comes from the real-life interactions between students and students and between students and teachers and does not have plans to implement online courses as part of the curriculum.
+Furthermore, tools such as Computer Labs, Digital Projectors, etc. may be used where applicable to enhance the teaching environment.
+However, TASA strongly believes that much of the value in private school education comes from the real-life interactions between students and students and between students and teachers, though we have successfully implemented online courses as part of the curriculum this year.

 - Will TASA hire only certified teachers?
 All of TASA’s secular studies teachers are certified teachers.
 TASA’s Judaic studies teachers will not be required to be certified, but will need to demonstrate competency in teaching as determined by TASA’s administrative staff.